Santa Catarina (state): Economy

 In the automotive sector, the state has GM and BMW plants.

 The wood and paper industry is concentrated in (Canoinhas, Três Barras and Mafra) in the north of Santa Catarina, due to raw material availability in the region.
-In the Serra industries (Rio Negrinho and São Bento do Sul), wood processing works are carried out, producing various derivatives and final products.
+In the Serra industries (Rio Negrinho and São Bento do Sul), wood-processing works are carried out, producing various derivatives and final products.
 The state stands out nationally in the production of wooden furniture.
 Most companies in this sector are based in these cities, together with Palhoça.
 The state's industry accounts for 7.5% of the national sector.
 The state is the second-largest furniture exporter in the country (2014).
 The Santa Catarina timber industry stands out with a 17.1% share in Brazil.
 It is among the largest in the country in the production of wooden doors and is a national leader in frames.

 Responsible for handling R$6.5 billion in gross value of the Industrial Production of Santa Catarina, the paper and cellulose sector is one of the most important economic vocations in the mountainous part of the state.
-The sector is 8th in exports and 10th in job creation in Santa Catarina, with more than 20.2 thousand vacancies, according to data from 2015.
+The sector is 8th highest in exports and 10th in job creation in Santa Catarina, with more than 20,200 vacancies, according to data from 2015.
 The municipalities of Lages and Otacílio Costa together represent about 47% of the exports of the Pulp and Paper sector State role.

 Brazil's ceramic tile factories are mainly based in the south of Santa Catarina (including the cities of Imbituba, Tubarão, Criciúma, Forquilhinha, Içara and Urussanga).
 The state of Santa Catarina also leads the country in the production of crockery and crystals.

 The northeast of the state is notable for the production of moto-compressors, auto parts, refrigerators, engines and electrical components, industrial machines, tubes, and connections.
 Its compressor production makes it a leader in exports among Brazil's states.
 It is also an important producer of forestry equipment.
-In metallurgy, the state has the largest national manufacturer of stainless steel sinks, vats, and tanks, trophies, and medals, fixing elements (screws, nuts, etc.), jacketed tanks for fuels, industrial pressure vessels, and malleable iron connections.
+In metallurgy, the state has the largest national manufacturer of stainless steel sinks, vats, tanks, trophies, medals, fixing elements (screws, nuts, etc.), jacketed tanks for fuels, industrial pressure vessels, and malleable iron connections.
 It is a world leader in engine blocks and iron heads, being Brazil's largest exporter of this product.

-In the leather-footwear sector (Footwear industry),the state has a production center in São João Batista.
+In the leather-footwear sector (footwear industry), the state has a production center in São João Batista.

 In the household appliances industry, sales of white goods (refrigerators, air conditioning, and others) were 12.9 million units in 2017.
 The sector had its peak in 2012, with 18.9 million units.
 The brands that sold the most were Brastemp, Electrolux, Consul and Philips.
 Consul is originally from Santa Catarina, having merged with Brastemp and is now a part of the multinational Whirlpool Corporation.